 Use something natural, such as cotton, twine, or vines, to tie up the bundle.

-Turn it on one end and start your fire on top.
+Turn it on one end and start your fire on top with the help of a little tinder and kindling.

 You can even place your fire in a stream and it will still burn for quite a while!